 Questions may be directed to Services for Students with Disabilities at 607-777-2686.

 The following lots are reserved only for commuter parking from 6 a.m. to 5 p.m.
-Monday through Friday; no overnight parking (1 to 6 a.m.) is allowed in these lots: Lot B, Lot C, Lot D, Lot E, Lot F3, Lot G, Lot L, Lot O3, Lot O4, Lot P, Lot Q1, Lot Q2, Lot U and the UDC parking lot.
-In addition, lot F3 is for hangtag holders only (not vehicles with decals).
+Monday through Friday; no overnight parking (1 to 6 a.m.) is allowed in these lots: Lot B, Lot C, Lot D, Lot E, Lot F3, Lot G, Lot J1, Lot J2, Lot L, Lot O3, Lot O4, Lot P, Lot Q1, Lot Q2, Lot R, and the UDC parking lot.
+In addition, Lot F3, Lot J1, and Lot J2 are for hangtag holders only (not vehicles with decals).

 All commuter lots are also snow lots.
 See below for more information.